 The Peruvian capital, Lima, has one of South America' oldest Jewish communities, and one that has seen a resurgence in recent years.
 However, although for most of the year the city is at the heart of Jewish life in Peru, at Passover things change slightly as many people head up into the Andes to the city of Cusco to enjoy the festivities.

 Cusco is well known on the backpacker circuit as the base for visiting Machu Picchu, and the Chabad here caters to many of the backpackers who keep kosher on their trip around South America, particularly the large numbers of young Israelis who visit the city before trekking the Inca Trail to Machu Picchu.

 The Chabad's kosher restaurant is open all year, but visitors are always amazed during Passover to find that well over 1,000 people regularly attend the communal Seder here, making it one of the largest Passover Seders in the world.
 Again, we can arrange for you enjoy either this communal Seder in Cusco or to celebrate with the community in Lima instead.

 Rio de Janeiro is another city with a long and proud Jewish history, and for anyone who'd like a more adventurous Pesach programme but doesn't want to lose the traditional beach time, it's pretty much tailor-made.

 With great city beaches such as Copacabana and Ipanema, and fantastic beach resort hotels just a couple of hours' drive from the city, you can soak up all the tropical sun you like, as well as enjoying visits to iconic Rio sights like Corcovado and Mount Sugarloaf, as well as tours of the city's Jewish heritage.

 We often find that Rio works particularly well in combination with Buenos Aires, so you could visit Argentina first, and then head on up to Rio with a stop at the Iguazu Falls along the way...

-Ask us about this Festival in Buenos Aires
+Ask us about this Event in Buenos Aires